anonrig/sourcebot/README.md

 SourceBot is a platform independent chat bot framework.
 It aims to connect Facebook Messenger, Slack and Skype with the same code.

 Benefits of SourceKit:
-- Uses EcmaScript 6 Class architecture.
+- Uses EcmaScript 6 class architecture.
 - Easily debuggable.
 - Uses Promises, catches uncaught exceptions on the way.